Brysae95/Wro-2025-Panama-Future-Engineers/README.md

 This repository contains engineering documentation of a self-driven vehicle's model participating in the WRO Future Engineers competition in the season 2025.

-Okay, I will now provide the entire document in English, incorporating the **Large Angular Motor 45602** and **Small Angular Motor 45607** as specified, and drawing upon the visual information of a typical Lego robot setup without mentioning the images were provided by you.

 -----